PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 one straight-line two-child owner.
 Focused and affected sequential validation report `2 passed, 1 xfailed` and `507 passed, 1 xfailed`; the sole expected failure is the intentionally absent owner.

+The latest checkpoint implements that terminal QKV/activation/layout/shape owner.
+It forwards the exact shared `ModelIRPassContext` and unchanged layout-Transpose option through both existing child composites in their original order.
+Their complete nested tuples are returned without copying, flattening, or normalization, preserving both raw identities and every result schema.

+The lowerer replaces only the two observation-only locals with one outer result.
+Pre-terminal affine/Slice/SPP remains the immediate predecessor; the recorded terminal Expand/Squeeze reconciliation and progress update remain separate immediate successors.
+Specialized child owners, raw wrappers, callbacks, independent routes, guards, graph behavior, and progress behavior remain intact.
+Runtime identity coverage, 510 affected tests, and all standard sequential gates pass: 92 terminal-layout/efficiency, 55 core, 196 result contracts, 2 phase-store, and 11 TensorFlow-isolation/default-direct/`-cotof` tests.
+Public behavior, artifacts, dependencies, TensorFlow isolation, and the exactly 128-ID/128-owner phase-result store are unchanged; the unconsumed lowerer assignment inventory decreases from 59 to 58.